elailai94/UW-Tools/README.md

 # uWaterloo-Tools
 ### About
-uWaterloo Tools is a library for retrieving the required information from the University of Waterloo API (see [https://www.github.com/uWaterloo/api-documentation](https://www.github.com/uWaterloo/api-documentation)).
+uWaterloo Tools is a library for retrieving the required information from the University of Waterloo API (see [https://www.github.com/uWaterloo/api-documentation](https://www.github.com/uWaterloo/api-documentation) for more information).
+It provides seven different methods to query information from the University of Waterloo API.
+It is written entirely in Scheme.

 ### Library Import
 ```Racket